A. Raja: 2G spectrum case

 The 2G spectrum financial scandal involved the alleged corrupt sale in 2008 of telecommunications bandwidth to selected organizations at prices that understated the real market value of the asset.
 The sale is claimed to have occurred when Raja headed the Telecommunications and IT Ministry; it has been considered the largest political corruption case in modern Indian history, amounting to around ₹1766.45 billion of lost income for the Government of India.
 It is alleged that the sale should have been put under a transparent auction system.

 A first information report filed by the Central Bureau of Investigation (CBI) claims that the allocation was not done as per market prices.
 The Comptroller and Auditor General (CAG) holds Raja personally responsible for the sale of 2G spectrum at 2001 rates in 2008.
 In August 2010, evidence was submitted by the CAG showing that Raja had personally signed and approved the majority of the questionable allocations.
 Although the political opposition was demanding his resignation over the 2G spectrum case, Raja initially refused to resign, stating his innocence, and this view was backed by his party president M. Karunanidhi.
 He eventually resigned on 14 November 2010.

 In 2011, the results of an investigation by retired judge Shivraj Patil, who was appointed by then telecom minister Kapil Sibal, also found Raja to have been directly responsible for "procedural lapses" regarding the sale.
 The CBI and Enforcement Directorate estimated that Raja could have made as much as Rs 30 billion from the alleged bribes.

 In January and February 2011, Raja's houses and offices were raided by the CBI, who seized computers as potential evidence.
 On 2 February 2011, the CBI arrested Raja with his aide, R. K. Chandolia, and Siddharth Behura, the former telecom secretary and placed them in Tihar jail.
 Raja and R.K.
 Chandolia are heard in conversation with Niira Radia in the released Radia tapes.

 Subsequent to his arrest, the DMK supported him on the basis that he was innocent until proven guilty.

 On 6 June 2012, Delhi court permitted Raja to visit Tamil Nadu between 8 and 30 June, on grounds of discharging his previous duties in the state.

 On 15 May 2012, he was granted bail by the Supreme court under a condition that he would not visit the Department of Telecommunications nor his home state Tamil Nadu.
 He stayed in Tihar jail for fifteen months.
 The Enforcement Directorate grilled Raja on 10 July 2012 for four hours, to ascertain his role in grant of 2G licenses especially to Swan Telecom and Unitech Wireless.

-Delhi court on 21 December 2017 acquitted all accused, including former Telecom Minister A. Raja and DMK Rajya Sabha member Kanimozhi in the 2G spectrum allocation case and held that the 2G spectrum scam never happened in the first place.
+Delhi court on 21 December 2017 acquitted all accused, including former Telecom Minister A. Raja and DMK Rajya Sabha member Kanimozhi in the 2G spectrum allocation case.